LingmoOS/lingmo-wiki/docs/en/wiki/develop-guide.md

 # Developers and Contributors' Guide (WIP)

-Welcome to the developers and contributors' guide for Lingmo OS!
+Thank you for choosing Lingmo OS for your development journey!
 This guide provide you with the necessary tools and resources to get started.
+If you encounter any issues, please refer to the [FAQ](faq.md) or reach out to our community for support.

 ## *1* Getting Started